"Dr Doom" sees Iran-Israel clash, says buy precious metals

 Faber said that in uncertain times, investors had to reconcile themselves to volatility.

-"If you can't live with volatility, stay in bed," he said, pointing out that even cash was subject to a lot of volatility.
+"If you can't live with volatility, stay in bed," he said, pointing out that even cash.

 "The Americans and the western powers know very well they cannot contain China economically.... but one way to contain China is to switch on and switch off the oil tap from the Middle East," he said.